Jimmy Maher

 James Patrick Maher (born 27 February 1974) is an Australian former cricketer, who played One Day Internationals.
 He is "an attractive left-handed batsman with a clumping cover-drive".
+He was a part of the Australian squad which won the 2003 Cricket World Cup.

 Maher competed in the Gladiator Team Sports Challenge in 1995.

 Domestic career

 The following two seasons were a prolific pair for Maher playing for Queensland, a time which included a period at Glamorgan.
 In 2001–02, he became the first batsman to reach 1000 runs in the Pura Cup.

 On 25 February 2007, Maher was named Man of the Match in the Ford Rangers Cup Final against the Victorian Bushrangers after making 108 from 133 balls.
 The Queensland Bulls went on to win the match by 21 runs.
 It was the third time that he had scored a century for Queensland in a One Day domestic final.

 He retired from all types of cricket at the end of the Australian 2007–08 domestic season.
 Soon afterwards, he joined the Zee Telefilms' rebel Indian Cricket League, playing for the Hyderabad Heroes as an opening batsman.

 Having spent two season at Durham Maher played for Glamorgan in 2007 after supporters funded the signing.